jason-kerney/battledeck/readme.md

 **Run:** In directory with images type `battledeck`

 ## Summary
-Battledeck an easy to use program for usinging images as slides for "[Powerpoint Karaoke](https://en.wikipedia.org/wiki/PowerPoint_Karaoke)".
+Battledeck an easy to use program for using images as slides for "[Powerpoint Karaoke](https://en.wikipedia.org/wiki/PowerPoint_Karaoke)".
 You **_MUST_** have a directory of your own images since no images are provided.

 ## [More detailed documentation can be found here](http://bit.ly/battledeckDocs)